ch0002ic/StudyWithMe/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Create a .env file in the backend directory
+# Create a .env file in the backend directory (purchase is required for API access, so we use Hugging Face for now for demo purposes)
 echo "OPENAI_API_KEY=your_api_key_here" > .env
 ```